Home » Las Vegas Hotels & In-Casino Betting 2025 » Aria Sportsbook Review

 The Aria Resort & Casino is located at 3730 South Las Vegas Boulevard, right in the heart of the CityCenter complex and the Las Vegas Strip.

-There are a few ways to make your bet after looking at the Aria sportsbook odds.
-The most obvious option is to wait in line to make a wager at one of the many ticket sellers.
+There are several ways to place a bet after reviewing the Aria sportsbook odds.
+The most traditional method is to queue up and make your wager directly with one of the on-site ticket writers at the counter.

 The Aria Las Vegas sportsbook offers wagering on all the major sports.
 These include Major League Baseball, NFL, NBA, NHL, and major league soccer.